-Since earning her second bachelor’s degree in fall 2016, Meridith has worked as a research advisor for a non-profit based out of Denver, Colorado.
-Through her position, she worked with the foundation to find organizations ranging in a variety of causes to receive donations.
+Following completion of her undergraduate program, Meridith relocated to Denver, Colorado where she worked as a research advisor for a non-profit.
+Through her position, she worked with the foundation to research and vet organizations ranging in a variety of causes, such as homelessness assistance, climate change/environmental awareness, arts in education, addiction, and refugee resettlement to receive donations.

 Meridith earned her MA in Political Science and International Affairs at the University of Georgia in 2020, maintaining her focus on human rights research while broadening her research agenda to include international human rights law, contentious politics, political violence, and quantitative methodology.
 As a master’s student, she began working as a research assistant on the Human Rights Measurement Initiative (HRMI), where she assisted in survey development for the civil and political rights team, served as the testing lead for HRMI’s 2020 Expert Survey, and helped with qualitative data analysis.

 Currently, Meridith is a Ph.D. candidate, continuing the work she started in her MA.
 In addition to studying human rights, political violence, and contentious politics, she has also begun to center some of her work on political economy.
 She is still a member of HRMI’s Civil and Political Rights Team and is now the Director of the GLOBIS Human Rights Research Lab.
 Her dissertation work focuses on digital repression – how technology is being weaponized by governments against their own citizens in the context of contentious politics.

 When Meridith is not working, she enjoys live music, kayaking, skiing, watching NBA, hiking, and traveling.

 Thomas P. and M. Jean Lauth Graduate Fellowship, 2020-2021

 – Comparative Political Institutions, Fall 2022